Content from Introduction to OpenRefine

 So far, we have explored facets that you can create by clicking through the menu—text, numeric, and timeline facets.
 These are powerful, but sometimes our exploration or cleaning task needs a rule that isn’t built in.
 In those cases, OpenRefine lets us define our own facets using GREL (General Refine Expression Language).

 GREL looks like code, but many useful expressions are short and readable.
 You can think of them as tiny instructions that tell OpenRefine how to interpret or transform the value currently in a cell (that value is referred to as value inside GREL).
-Every funciton we already used could be written in GREL as well, but to make things eaisier the most common functions are already built it.
+Every function we already used could be written in GREL as well, but to make things easier the most common functions are already built in.
+The menu, we are using, simply provides shortcuts for the most common actions.

-If, for example, we now want to examine our data set to see which works of art were created by only one or by then one, we could create a custom facet to filter by this criteria.
+If, for example, we now want to examine our data set to see which works of art were created by only one or by more than one person, we could create a custom facet to filter by this criteria.

 Discussion